eloycoto/blog/content/blog/tesla-vigo.rst

 years about logistics.

-`Vigo Port <http://puertodevigo.com/category/portada/>`__ is one of the biggest Europe ports, and nowadays Council and government are working to extend it a bit more.
-Nowadays Vigo it's used by more than 50 shipping lines, and a lot of this are `RO-RO based <https://en.wikipedia.org/wiki/Roll-on/roll-off>`__, so moving cars are one of the primary activities.
-Last May council announced a new project to provide service to the new RO-RO ships with two access ramps.
-Regarding shipping lines, it is easy if you see the following maps and see how many countries can be reached from the Vigo:
+`Vigo Port <http://puertodevigo.com/category/portada/>`__ is one of the biggest Europe ports.
+At the moment council and government are working to extend it a bit more.
+Last May the council started a project to provide service to the new `RO-RO <https://en.wikipedia.org/wiki/Roll-on/roll-off>`__ ships with two access ramps.
+In terms of shipping lines, Vigo counts with more than 50 shipping lines as you can see in the following map.

 .. raw:: html

     <iframe width="100%" height="520" frameborder="0" src="https://eloycoto.carto.com/viz/2156f488-4d80-11e6-aa0f-0ee66e2c9693/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-concerning Iberia distribution can be done using the train.
+Concerning Iberia distribution can be done using the train.
 It has gotten improved in the last years, and all Iberia and France will be connected using the high-speed train.
 This high-speed train is under development and in the following years a lot of new routes will be opened.